thedev132/hcb/dev-docs/guides/fronted_transactions.md

 **⚠️ Never leave a fronted `CanonicalPendingTransaction` unsettled for too long**

 If the transaction doesn’t happen, we should decline it.
-And, don’t forget, setting a `CanonicalTransaction`’s HCB code isn’t the same as settling it.
+And don't forget, setting a `CanonicalTransaction`’s HCB code isn’t the same as settling it.

 \- [@sampoder](https://github.com/sampoder)